kosli-dev/terraform-aws-kosli-reporter/README.md

 # Kosli Reporter
-Terraform module to deploy the Kosli reporter - AWS lambda function that sends reports to the Kosli.
-At the moment module supports only reports of ECS and Lambda environment types.
+Terraform module to deploy the Kosli environment reporter as an AWS lambda function.
+At the moment, the module only supports reporting of ECS and Lambda environment types.

-## Set up Kolsi API token
+## Set up Kosli API token
-1. Log in to the https://app.kosli.com/, go to your profile, copy the `API Key` value.
+1. Log in to https://app.kosli.com/, go to your profile, copy the `API Key` value.
-2. Put the Kosli API key value to the AWS SSM parameter (SecureString type).
-By default, Lambda Reporter will search for the `kosli_api_token` SSM parameter name, but it is also possible to set custom parameter name (use `kosli_api_token_ssm_parameter_name` variable).
+2. Store the Kosli API key value in an AWS SSM parameter (SecureString type).
+By default, Lambda Reporter will search for the `kosli_api_token` SSM parameter, but it is also possible to set custom parameter name (use `kosli_api_token_ssm_parameter_name` variable).

 ## Usage
 ```